The Stockton Center on Successful Aging

 The Stockton Center on Successful Aging promotes education, research, and services to respond to local, regional, and statewide needs related to population aging.
 The Center’s core mission is to encourage older residents to “age successfully” through vital involvements and engagement in their community.

-- Check out our upcoming Older Adult Education events by clicking here.
+- Click Here to view our upcoming Older Adult Education events.

-- Click Here to register for our programs or join our mailing list.
+- Click Here to register for SCOSA programs or join our mailing list.

 - Click Here to view our FY2018 Annual Report Highlights

-Click Here for the Program Booklet from our May 2018 festival and here for a story with pictures.
-Thanks again to all of our supporters and participants!
+Click Here for our May 2018 Festival Program Booklet and here for a story with pictures.

 Program Changes, Event Cancellations, Announcements.